latenitefilms/GyroflowToolbox/docs/how-to-use.md

 To create the Gyroflow Project (that you import into Gyroflow Toolbox), you'll need to install the latest [Gyroflow](https://gyroflow.xyz/download) application.

-You don't necessarily have to install Gyroflow on the same machine as Gyroflow Toolbox - for example, you could run Gyroflow on a fast PC, then copy the exported Gyroflow Project to your Mac to import into Gyroflow Toolbox.
+However, you don't necessarily have to install **Gyroflow** on the same machine as **Gyroflow Toolbox** - for example, you could run Gyroflow on a fast PC, then copy the exported Gyroflow Project to your Mac to import into Gyroflow Toolbox.

-There are also some formats, such as **Sony**, **GoPro**, **DJI** and **Insta360** that don't require launching Gyroflow.
+There are also some formats, such as **GoPro**, **DJI**, **Insta360** (and even some **Sony** clips) that don't require launching Gyroflow at all, and you can stay completely within Final Cut Pro.

 ---

 ### Limitations

-**You should always put the Gyroflow Toolbox effect on a clip inside a Compound Clip.**
+_**You should always put the Gyroflow Toolbox effect on a clip inside a Compound Clip.**_

 This is because you should only ever apply the Gyroflow Toolbox effect to an **entire clip** - the clip cannot be trimmed.
 Due to limitations in Final Cut Pro's FxPlug4 API - we currently can't determine the source start timecode of a clip.
 Because of this, the Gyroflow Toolbox effect should only be applied to a clip where the start of the clip hasn't been trimmed in the timeline (i.e. the clip you have in the timeline should show the first frame of the source clip).
 If you need to trim the start of this clip, you can use the full clip within a Compound Clip, then trim the Compound Clip as required.

 We have been in contact with the Final Cut Pro team about this, and there's currently no other better workaround or solution.
-Discussed in [issue 8](https://github.com/latenitefilms/GyroflowToolbox/issues/8).
+This is discussed [on GitHub](https://github.com/latenitefilms/GyroflowToolbox/issues/8) and we would appreciate it if you could let Apple know this is something you'd like to see addressed.
+You can reference our Apple Feedback Assistant ID: **FB12043900**.

 ---